alpoktem/krisPunctuator/README.md

 Models are trained using https://github.com/alpoktem/punkProse

 ## Run:
-`python punctuator.py -m <model-file> -v <vocabulary-file> -i <input-proscript> -o <predictions-output> -p -f mean.f0.id`
+`python punctuator.py -m <model-file> -v <vocabulary-file> -i <input-proscript> -o <predictions-output> -p -f f0_mean`

 Features that were used for training the model should be listed after `-f`

 `-p` indicates that pauses between words were used to train the model

-A sample model trained with mean.f0 and pauses is in models.
+A sample model trained with mean f0 and pauses is in models.
 Same vocabulary file used when training the models should be specified.

 You can also run with the sample models as:
-`./run.sh <input-proscript> <predictions-output>`
+`./run.sh <input-proscript> <predictions-output-textfile>`